izneo-get/m3u8-get/README.md

 2. Display available tracks (video, audio, subtitles)
 3. Let you interactively select the tracks you want
 4. Download all selected tracks in parallel
-5. Prompt you to merge tracks with FFmpeg
+5. Prompt you to merge tracks with mkvmerge

 ## Installation